Chapter 7: The Shera

 From here, we entered the train graveyard proper, and according to the internet, this was around the point where we missed that one Omega Report.
 Looking online, we find that the report discusses Chaos, the author wondering what Chaos’ role in this even is, wondering if Chaos is supposed to “lead us to Omega.”

 Not far after this checkpoint, we came across what became an infamous moment for the rest of the playthrough.
 The game said “Protect the remaining WRO members,” we saw two of them up ahead, we walked towards them… and then they exploded right in front of our eyes without any input from us whatsoever.
 A few rooms later, a turret gunner wiped out a near entire squad of WRO, which we probably could have prevented, but it was too late.
-Not only were we laughing about this for almost the rest of the game, but this basically marked the point where Kyle and I stopped trying on side missions if the game was just going to rig them anyways!
+Not only were we laughing about this for almost the rest of the game, but this basically marked the point where Kyle and I stopped trying on side missions if the game was just going to rig them against us!

 At the central complex, Vincent was attacked by jetpack troopers, who were some real nasty midbosses, with submachine guns and impeccable evasion, and just after we were concerned about running out of bullets!
 Still, the fight went quickly enough (it was either us or them) and this ended the stage with an A-ranking.
 Total WRO members saved across two sub-missions: 1.